jbis9051/JamesSOBot/docs/COMMANDS.md

 ## learn

 Teaches a bot a command.
 Will output the `output` when `|| shortcut` is called.
 You can also add args by wrapping the arg number (starting with 1) in curly brackets.
 If you would like to escape spaces (like for a link) wrap the index in regular brackets.
+You can also use `{a}` to include all the arguments and `[a]` to encode them all.

 **Permissions**